Python3pkg/MyRPC/doc/idlintro.rst

 * One *namespace* declaration is needed per target language we would like to generate code for.
 * *py* is the name of target language (in this case it is Python).
-In MyRPC slang it is called generator.
+In MyRPC terminology it is called generator.
 For available generators, see :ref:`features-target`.
 * *CalculatorService* is the name of Python package where the generated files will go into.
 Actually, the interpretation of namespace